 This Mediabridge Ultra Series Digital Audio Coaxial Cable is a popular choice on Amazon.

-As with the optical audio connection, you will need to go to your TV’s audio set up menu and disable the onboard speakers.
+Go to your TV’s audio setup menu and disable the onboard speakers.

-If your TV doesn’t appear to have this setting, just turn down the TV volume to zero using your remote.
+If your TV doesn’t appear to have this setting, turn the TV volume to zero using your remote.

-On some TVs, the coaxial output will always be enabled.
-In which case, you should get audio regardless.
+On some TVs, the coaxial output will always be enabled, so you should hear audio regardless.

-A potential issue with this type of connection will be that coaxial is a less common connection type on newer TVs and soundbars.
+A potential issue with digital audio connections is that a coaxial connection is less common on newer TVs and soundbars.

 So, even if you have a coaxial connection on one device, it is less likely that you will have a coaxial connection on both devices.

-But, if your TV has a coaxial audio output – and your soundbar has an optical input – then you can use a coaxial to optical converter to change the audio type.
+If your TV has a coaxial output – and your soundbar has an optical input – then you can use a coaxial to optical converter to change the audio type.

 You would connect a coaxial to optical converter like this:

-Don't forget to go tho the TV audio set up menu to select the correct audio output.
+Then, you need to make sure that you go to the TV setup menu to select the correct sound output.

-The stereo analog audio output on the back of your TV will look something like this:
+The stereo analog output on the back of your TV will look something like this:

-And the cable that you need is just a simple stereo RCA cable like this:
+And the cable you need is just a simple stereo RCA cable like this:

 Just connect the red and white connectors to the same color RCA connections on your devices: